oscarbrodas/Go-Goal/Sprint2.md

   - Notes: cannot sent a friend request if you already sent one, are already friends, or the other person sent you a request

-  - Route: __/api/friends/sendFriendRequest?id=__
+  - Route: __/api/friends/sendFriendRequest/{sender}/{reciever}__

-  - Input: the body must contain the user object of the user sending the request.
-The URL must contain the id of the user recieving the request
+  - Input: Sender's ID and Reciever's ID passed in the route

   - Output: "Successful", "ErrorExist" as bools

 - __GetOutgoingFriendRequests()__ - __GET__

-  - Notes: gets the list of people that you sent a request to
+  - Notes: gets the list of people the user sent a request to

-  - Route: __/api/friends/getOutgoingFriendRequests__
+  - Route: __/api/friends/getOutgoingFriendRequests/{id}__

-  - Input: body must contain the user object
+  - Input: User ID passed in route.

   - Output: "IDs" as an array of user ids that you sent a request to.
 "ErrorExist" as a bool

 - __GetIngoingFriendRequests()__ - __GET__

-  - Notes: gets a list of people that sent you a request
+  - Notes: gets a list of people that sent the user a request

-  - Route: __/api/friends/getIngoingFriendRequests__
+  - Route: __/api/friends/getIngoingFriendRequests/{id}__

-  - Input: body must contain the user object
+  - Input: User ID passed in route.

   - Output: "IDs" as an array of user ids that sent a request to you.
 "ErrorExist" as a bool

 - __AcceptFriendRequest()__ - __PUT__

-  - Route: __/api/friends/acceptFriendRequest?id=__
+  - Route: __/api/friends/acceptFriendRequest/{sender}/{reciever}__

-  - Input: body must contain the user object.
-The URL must contain the id of the user that sent you the request
+  - Input: Sender/Reciever Pair of IDs passed in route.

-  - Output: "Successful", "ErrorExist" as bools
+  - Output: "Successful", "ErrorExist" as bools.

 - __DeclineFriendRequest()__ - __DELETE__

-  - Route: /friends/declineFriendRequest?id=
+  - Route: __/api/friends/declineFriendRequest/{sender}/{decliner}__

-  - Input: body must contain the user object.
-The URL must contain the id of the user that sent you the request
+  - Input: Sender/Decliner pair of IDs passed in route.

   - Output: "Successful", "ErrorExist" as bools

 - __RemoveFriend()__ - __DELETE__

-  - Route: __/api/friends/removeFriend?id=__
+  - Route: __/api/friends/removeFriend/{remover}/{friend}__

-  - Input: body must contain the user object.
-The URL must contain the id of the user that you are removing
+  - Input: Remover/Friend pair of IDs passed in route.

   - Output: "Successful", "ErrorExist" as bools

+### Goal
+- Goal: the structure of the Goal object.
+The variable names are case sensitive

+  - ID: *do not worry about this* Unique id of the relationship

+  - CreatedAt: *do not worry about this* Time and date the user was created at

+  - UpdatedAt: *do not worry about this* Time and date the user was updated at

+  - DeletedAt: *do not worry about this* Time and date the user was deleted at

+  - Title: title of the goal (String)

+  - Description: description of the goal (String)

+  - UserID: id of user who has the goal

+- __CreateGoal()__ - __POST__

+  - Route: __/api/goal/{id}__

+  - Input: Route holds user id and the body take the goal structure

+  - Output: "Successful", "ErrorExist", and the created Goal.

+- __GetGoals()__ - __GET__

+  - Route: __/api/goals/{id}__

+  - Input: User ID is passed through the route.

+  - Output: "Successful", "ErrorExist", and a list of goals is returned.

+- __DeleteUser()__ - __DELETE__

+  - Route: __/api/gaols/{id}__

+  - Input: Goal ID is passed through the route.

+  - Output: "Successful", "ErrorExist" are returned.

 ### FRONTEND TESTS:
  - Sign Up Form Tests